PyramidSystemsInc/ADS-Design/README.md

 ### Licensing Information

 This prototype is licensed under the MIT license, making it free and open; for details, see the LICENSE file.
-The MIT license also applies to Angular, Bootstrap, and Node, while TypeScript is used according to a similar "no-charge, royalty-free" [license](https://github.com/Microsoft/TypeScript/blob/master/LICENSE.txt).
+The MIT license also applies to Angular, Bootstrap, and Node, while TypeScript is used according to a similar Apache [license](https://github.com/Microsoft/TypeScript/blob/master/LICENSE.txt).
 JavaScript and HTML are open standards.
+Stock photos used are from [Flickr](http://www.flickr.com) under the [Creative Commons NonCommercial 2.0 license](https://creativecommons.org/licenses/by-nc/2.0/legalcode).